Teaching Innovations Program (TIP)

 What is the commitment?

-As part of the application process, teams will identify one of their department’s multi-section courses to address in TIP.
+As part of the application process, teams identified one of their department’s multi-section courses to address in TIP.
 Teams must have the chair’s approval and commitment to implementing the new design in the coming academic year.

 Teams will refine the design over the next academic year, enabling full implementation in the spring semester of the fall pilot, with support from and meetings with OFE.